I love when you share my recipes!

 Recipe Tips

-You can garnish with a thin slice of lemon, a lemon twist, or even fresh lavender sprigs, but my favorite garnish for this Lavender Bee's Knees recipe is a sugar rim.
-How to do it: Before you make your cocktail, run a lemon slice on the edge of your glass and dip the glass into a shallow plate of raw or colored sugar.
-You can also mix crushed lavender flowers into the sugar for an extra special touch.
+You can garnish with a thin slice of lemon, a lemon twist, or even fresh lavender sprigs, but one of my favorite garnishes for this Lavender Bee’s Knees recipe is a sugar rim.

 Happy Hour Snack Pairings